Maps are very similar to scale drawings. The main difference is that they are usually used to show places.

 It is important to understand how to read a map so that you do not end up too far from the places you want to be near – or too close to the places you want to avoid!

-Here is a typical example of a map you find in a holiday brochure.
+Here is a typical example of a site map.

 How far apart is everything on this map?